Gr4y-r0se/C2/README.md

 If you're not yet able to write the update you want to see, that's okay - just open an issue!

 Please, for major changes, open an issue first to discuss what you would like to change.
-(Nnless it's the UI.
-I am not a graphic designer, and it's sure not my passion.
-Please help.)

 ## License